New Rules Set to Impact Canadian Sports Betting Ads Despite No Legislative Changes

 “We are confident that our partners at Ad Standards and the experts they rely on will develop suitable codes, which we can then include in the conditions that broadcasters must follow,” Hutton said in French, according to a translation.

-Furthermore, the new gambling code would be in addition to the national framework for advertising that Canadian senators are considering as part of Bill S-269.
+Additionally, the new gambling code would be separate from the national framework for advertising that Canadian senators are considering as part of Bill S-269.

 The Senate of Canada's Transport and Communications Committee meeting on Tuesday was one of several held in connection with the bill, which indeed proposes a national framework for sports betting advertising.